ASzampiasSWD/ElasticSearchBreachDB/XSplit/README.md

 ## Description

-The Java code converts the XSplit .txt files into ElasticSearch compliant JSON.
+The Java code converts the xsplit.txt file into ElasticSearch compliant JSON.

-1. Using the Java code, data to json conversion should take approximately 20 mins on Desktop.
+Using the Java code, data to json conversion should take approximately <b>3 mins</b> on Desktop.

 ## Necessary Steps

 Change line <b>18</b> to the directory where the .txt files are located

-Change line <b>29</b> to where you want the output files to be.
+Change line <b>30</b> to where you want the output files to be.
 Make sure that the directory exists.

 ## Stats